CityofToronto/bdit_data-sources/volumes/scoot/README.md

 3) Use detectors file as an input to “extract” to select the sites wanted.
 If you don't want all detectors, edit this file and remove the ones you don't want.
 We extract rflow (Detector Flow), rocc (Detector Occupancy), vocc (Vehicle Occupancy) and lpuf (LPU factor) data sets. *See ASTRID Handbook User Guide, page 14 for data types available.*

-4)Extract the current days data. (up to 20 minute lag).
+4) Extract the current days data. (up to 20 minute lag).

     extract @dets.tmp day /d:rflow:rocc /it:M /o:dets_current_day.txt

-5)Extract the data for the current month.
+5) Extract the data for the current month.

     extract @dets.tmp bac /d:rflow:rocc /it:M /o:dets_current_month.txt